Today’s post comes from Eva Paleczny, Learning & Education Specialist with Ontario Parks.

 Before or after sharing, you could even draw a picture of the bird that might use the nest.
 After, be sure to return all materials (except garbage!) back to the natural environment together.

 Find a spot to sit quietly and observe the world around you.
 This can be a short daily, or weekly activity that also builds some independent reflection into your lives.
-This could be in your yard or at a nearby park, and preferably a place that you can easily return to frequently.
+This is a great backyard activity.

 With your children, decide how long you will stay in your sit spots.
 Take journals and coloured pencils along if you like, to draw or make notes about what you hear, feel, see, smell, and even taste!